 People in your company may already know a lot of this information, but if you do not actively and strategically collect it, it will stay locked away in people’s heads.

-So, how can you use Competitive Intelligence?
+How can you use Competitive Intelligence?
 You might think no one could have foreseen the rise of Apple, the driverless car.
-But, some did; and yes, they have CI functions.
+But, some did; and yes, they have Competitive Intelligence functions.

 Now, CI allows you to future-proof themselves not only by isolating their vulnerabilities and knowing what’s ahead, but also, and more importantly, create a great place to encourage creative and innovative thinking.